MLXIO

 Updated on May 24, 2026

 Demis Hassabis put Google’s AI demos inside a much bigger claim: today’s product features may be the early terrain toward AGI.
-That is why one phrase at the end of the Google I/O keynote landed harder than another chatbot update or video tool.
+That is why one phrase at the end of the Google I/O keynote landed harder than another chatbot update or AI video tool.

 Hassabis, the Google DeepMind CEO, closed the keynote by saying humanity may be standing in the “foothills of the singularity,” according to The Verge.
 The line came after more than two hours of AI announcements around models, agents, search, work tools, video creation, smart glasses, and scientific research.